Coulomb-nuclear interference in pion-nucleus bremsstrahlung: Introduction

 where $\cal{M}_C$ is the Coulomb amplitude and $\cal{M}_N$ the nuclear amplitude.
 The parameter $x$ is defined as the ratio so that e.g., $E_2 \omega_2=x(1-x)E_1^2$.
 In hadronic bremsstrahlung there is a fixed longitudinal-momentum transfer to the nucleus which depends on $x$,

 At high energies $q_{min}$ is obviously exceedingly small.

 The structure of the cross-section distribution is mainly determined by the one-photon-exchange factor

 which vanishes when the transverse-momentum transfer $\bmath{q}_{1\bot}$ to the nucleus vanishes.
-When the momentum transfer to the nucleus, ${q}_{1\bot}$, increases far beyond $q_{min}$ we eventually come to momemtum transfers where the nuclear contribution dominates \cite{FT1}.
+When the momentum transfer to the nucleus, ${q}_{1\bot}$, increases far beyond $q_{min}$ we eventually come to momentum transfers where the nuclear contribution dominates \cite{FT1}.